 People who are unable to lose weight through modifications of diet and exercise may consider bariatric (weight loss) surgery.
 According to the Mayo Clinic, the most commonly performed type of bariatric surgery in the United States is gastric bypass.
-Bariatric surgery is a major operation that can cause significant side effects, including vitamin deficiencies, blood clots and infections that may be life-threatening.
+Bariatric surgery is a major operation that can cause significant side effects including vitamin deficiencies, blood clots and infections which may be life threatening.

 Due to the drastic reduction in the size of the stomach, deficiencies in vitamin B-12, vitamin D and iron may occur.

 Hair loss is a side effect of bariatric surgery caused by decreases in the amount of protein consumption.